withastro/astro/packages/vscode/README.md

 You can disable most features in the extension by going to your workspace settings page.
 Under **Extension** find Astro configuration and uncheck the feature(s) you do not want.
 For example to disable error messages unselect **TypeScript > Diagnostics: Enable** (or in JSON, set `astro.typescript.diagnostics.enabled` to `false`).

-Formatting and TypeScript settings can be configured using VS Code's HTML Format settings (`html.format.xxx`) and TypeScript settings (`typescript.xxx`) respectively.
+Formatting can be configured through [Prettier's different configuration methods](https://prettier.io/docs/en/configuration.html).
+TypeScript settings can be configured using VS Code's TypeScript settings (`typescript.xxx`).

 ## Troubleshooting